-Antibiotics fight bacterial infections, but they won’t work against viral infections.
-That means they are not effective against the flu or the common cold.
+Antibiotics fight infections caused by bacteria, but they won’t work against infections caused by viruses.
+That means they are not effective against the flu, the common cold or COVID-19.

-If that sounds like common sense, consider this: In a 2012 survey, one in three surveyed Americans believed that antibiotics work effectively against colds.
+If that sounds like common sense, consider this: In a recent survey, one in three surveyed Americans wrongly believed that antibiotics work effectively against colds.

 But not all infections are bacterial.
 A stuffy head and low-grade fever might be signs of a virus, for instance.
 It’s critical to work with your doctor to get as clear a diagnosis as possible — then proceed with the proper treatment.